qubitbyqubit/cleveland_camp22/README.md

-# 2022 Cleveland In-Person Summer Camp
+# 2022 Cleveland Quantum Computing Workshop

-This repository contains all of the coding materials for the 5 day Cleveland summer camp.
+This repository contains all of the coding materials for the 5 day workshop.

 Here are some important links for the camp: